theodox/tadwtf/tadwtf_outline.md

 I : What's a TA?
 ===================
 * intro / credits
-* Aim of the talk:
+* I started this talk as a discussion of my job
+	- but that's not too interesting to this audience
+	- instead
 		- how to get the most out of a department
-	- you could be a TAD or an AD, almost the same
+		- TA is a new field
+			- 2006 article
+			- 2009 trip
+			- now recognized - but often mis-used
-	- talk falls in 3 big buckets
+		- So this talk is about
 			+ Overview of what TA is for
 			+ How to be a good consumer of TA services
 			+ Keeping your TA department in shape
-* What's TA? damned if i know!
+* What's TA?
+	- It's a hard thing to pin  down
 	- Will Wright hook  ![WW photo](http://img.tedcdn.com/r/images.ted.com/images/ted/0aa66122bf487af64e943f4e4c3810fdd4d13c2a_1600x1200.jpg?)
 - Litany of failed metaphors >> Ideally 2 or 3 images per section!
 	* MacGuvyer ![MacGuvyer photo](http://www.edsocialmedia.com/wp-content/uploads/2014/05/macgyver.jpg)